Table of Contents

 - Select the Right Instances, such as Reserved Instances

 One of the best ways to minimize AWS costs is to purchase Reserved Instances.
 Unlike on-demand instances, Reserved Instances (RI) are purchased with a 1 to 3-year commitment.
 Choose the right instances for your demands and determine how much you’re going to pay upfront.

 Even with no upfront payments, one-year Reserved Instances (RI) can reduce your cost by up to 42%.

 One misconception about AWS Cloud computing service is that you only pay for what you use.
 The truth is that you pay for what you provide, rather than what you use.
 The easiest way to reduce operational costs is to delete idle instances.
 Monitor your infrastructure so you can see instances and services that are not in use.
 Notice when your services are working and when they’re not.
 Schedule on/off for non-production instances, especially at the end of each working day and weekend.
 You can save up to 65% on your costs.

 - Amazon EC2

 For flexible, fault-tolerant workloads, use Amazon Elastic Compute Cloud (EC2) Spot Instances.
-They will reduce your cost up to 90%.
+They will reduce your cost by up to 90%.
 These workloads include big data, containerized workloads, CI/CD, web servers, and other development workloads.

-Use AWS Instance Scheduler to shut down or delete the instances when they’re not in use, i.e. at the end of each day, weekends, holidays etc.
+Use AWS Instance Scheduler to shut down or delete the instances when they’re not in use, i.e. at the end of each day, at weekends, holidays etc.